exalted/mdwiki-seed/README.md

 Multiple Wikis?
 Clone It.
 -------------------------

-In case would you like to create one than one wiki for the same GitHub user or organization, then forking won't cut it.
+In case would you like to create more than one wiki for the same GitHub user or organization, then forking won't cut it.
 At the moment of this writing GitHub won't allow you to fork a single repository multiple times for the same account.

 There's a workaround to this, however on GitHub's web interface you won't see the sign that says "forked from" in your cloned repository.